What to Look for When Choosing Day Care for Your Baby

 Pros

-There are often multiple staff members who provide care, so there is less of a worry of having backup if a caregiver becomes ill
+There are often multiple staff members who provide care, so there's less worry about backup if a caregiver becomes ill.

-There are plenty of opportunities for your baby to socialize with the other children
+There are plenty of opportunities for your baby to socialize with other children.

 There may be an option for checking in on your baby through a secure live online video feed.